Fayetteville Angels (Arkansas baseball)

 The Fayetteville Angels were a minor league baseball team based in Fayetteville, Arkansas.
 The Fayetteville "Angels" played from 1937 to 1940 and were a minor league affiliate of the St. Louis Browns in 1939 and the Brooklyn Dodgers in 1940.

-Fayetteville teams played as members of the Class D level Arkansas State League in 1934 and 1935.
+The Fayetteville teams played as members of the Class D level Arkansas State League in 1934 and 1935.
 When the Arkansas State League evolved into the Arkansas-Missouri League, Fayetteville continued as a member, playing from 1936 to 1940 when the league folded.

-The Fayetteville teams hosted minor league home games at the Fairgrounds Park through 1940.
-The former ballpark site is now located on the campus of the University of Arkansas.
+Fayetteville hosted minor league home games at the Fairgrounds Park through 1940.
+Today, former ballpark site is located on the campus of the University of Arkansas.

-Today, the Fayetteville area is home to the Class AA level Northwest Arkansas Naturals based in neighboring Springdale, Arkansas.
+Beginning in 2008, minor league baseball returned to Fayetteville's Northwest Arkansas region, when it became home to today's Class AA level Northwest Arkansas Naturals based in neighboring Springdale, Arkansas.